-Staff are allowed to have a drink during 'free time' on longer-term residential visits when it may be acceptable to consume alcohol
+Schools should clearly state whether they allow staff to take some 'free time' during longer-term residential visits, during which it may be acceptable to consume alcohol.

-However, staff regarded as 'on duty' understand that they are not permitted to consume alcohol during this time since they have a duty of care over the pupils in their care, and may be required to make professional decisions or actions.
+However, care should be taken to ensure that staff regarded as 'on duty' understand that they are not permitted to consume alcohol during this time since they have a duty of care over the pupils in their care, and may be required to make professional decisions or actions.

-We ensure an appropriate number of staff remain 'on duty' to supervise the pupils on the visit, and include 'staff drinking alcohol' as part of the Risk Assessment for the visit.
+Schools should also be mindful of ensuring an appropriate number of staff remain 'on duty' to supervise the pupils on the visit, and include 'staff drinking alcohol' as part of the Risk Assessment for the visit.